-Entity types, i.e. Experiment/Collection, Object and Dataset types can be created by someone with Instance admin role in the new Admin openBIS UI.
+Entity types, i.e. Experiment/Collection, Object and Dataset types, as well as Property types and Controlled Vocabularies constitute the openBIS masterdata.
+They can be created by someone with Instance admin role in the new Admin openBIS UI.

 The new Admin openBIS UI can be accessed via a URL of this type: https://openbis-xxx/openbis/webapp/openbis-ng-ui/

 where openbis-xxx is the name of the server specified in the openBIS configuration file, during the installation by a system admin.

 - Select Types -> Object Types from the menu.

 - Click Add at the bottom of the page.